aqlaboratory/openfold/README.md

 Using the most conservative settings, we were able to run inference on a 4600-residue complex with a single A100.
-Compared to AlphaFold's own memory offloading mode, ours is considerably faster: the same complex takes the more efficent AlphaFold-Multimer more than double the time.
+Compared to AlphaFold's own memory offloading mode, ours is considerably faster; the same complex takes the more efficent AlphaFold-Multimer more than double the time.

 ### Training